achalshant/protos-modeldb/README.md

-# protos-modeldb
+# Protos

-Protos for ModelDB
+Repo with protobufs for all services